MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

     def gather(self):
-        Task: gather notification messages from a source... return a list of notification messages. return []
+        Task: gather notification messages from a source... return either:
+              * a list of notification messages, or
+              * a tuple, (bool:keep_going, list of messages)
+              * to curtail further gathers in this cycle.

+        return []

     def metrics_report(self) -> dict: